lfaires/MyWallet-Front/README.md

 # My Wallet

-This app is a simple financial manager.
-You can add or remove your expenses and revenues.
+A Front-end project written in React that allows you to manage your expenses and revenues.

 <img src="./src/assets/images/myWallet.gif" />